 While many factors influence the fatigue experienced by patients undergoing radiation therapy (RT), we hypothesize that expression of genes related to oxidative stress can be predictive of RT-related fatigue.
 In this work, we present a two-phase scheme which first selects a limited subset of genes deemed most predictive by a regularized elastic net, followed by a widely used classifier, the regularized random forest, to discriminate patients having high fatigue from low fatigue during RT.
 The model predicted 80% accuracy (0.80 AUC) in cross-validation.
 Initial results suggest that several genes are consistently selected in the proposed scheme, such as PRDX5, FHL2 and GPX4, showing promise as potential predictors for RT-related fatigue, and may provide information of its biologic underpinnings.

-Category: Microbiology and Infectious Diseases
+Scientific Focus Area: Microbiology and Infectious Diseases